openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     <div>What device is used to connect Thread and non-Thread networks?</div>
     <div>
       <div>a Gateway</div>
-      <div>That's the wrong term, although in traditional networking, this term is used to describe a device that connects two networks.</div>
+      <div>Although the term 'Gateway', in traditional networking, refers to a device that connects two networks, this is the wrong term for a Thread device that serves this role.</div>
     </div>
     <div correct>
       <div>a Border Router</div>